Gold or silver as an investment has upsides and downsides. Read this before you buy precious metal coins or bullion.

-Gold and silver both have practical uses.
-A lump of precious metal is often pretty.
+Gold, silver, palladium, and platinum all have practical uses.
+A lump of precious metal can be pretty.
 You can admire it.
-You can make it into jewelry.
+You can make it into jewelry or coins.
 You can use it as a component in certain industrial processes.

-Is buying gold risky?
-Depending on your appetite for risk, sometimes it can make sense.
-Precious metals like gold and silver and platinum tend to move in directions opposite of the market.
+What about factors outside of your control?
+Precious metal prices tend to move in directions opposite of the market.
 If there's a market drop (like in 2008), gold prices tend to rise.
-You can't count on that happening, but diversifying your investments into classes like stocks, bonds, and commodities can help you avoid losing everything.
+You can't count on that happening, but diversifying your investments into classes like stocks, bonds, and commodities can help you keep from losing your entire investment.

-Gold and silver prices can continue to increase.
+Gold and silver prices can rise.
 They may get more valuable because they get more scarce—mining and refining might produce far less gold or silver one year—but by the same token, they might lose value because the get more common, too.
 Can you predict that?

 Gold and silver prices might increase because demand increases.
 More people want to buy them.
 (That's probably why there are so many advertisements to buy gold or silver!)
 Then again, demand might decrease.
 Can you predict that?